How To Wash A Squishmallow Properly

 How to Get A Stain Out of Squishmallows

-It's troublesome to clean the stain from Squishmallows but we discovered that to get a stain out of them, you’ll need to spot-treat.
+It's troublesome to clean the stain from Squishmallows, but we discovered that you'll need to spot-treat to get a stain out of them.

-We usually use a wet wipe or a damp cloth, stain remover or a mild detergent to get the small stains out.
-Also, it’s always best to do a spot test before doing a spot treatment.
+We usually use a wet wipe, a damp cloth, stain remover, or mild detergent to remove minor stains.
+Also, it's always best to do a spot test before a spot treatment.

 Gently rub the affected area using a damp cloth or a wet wipe.
-If the stain didn’t come off, throw away your wet wipes and use a simple stain remover pen or mild detergent and try to wipe the stain again.
+If the stain doesn't come off, throw away your wet wipes.
+Use a simple stain remover pen or mild detergent, and try to wipe the stain again.

-If the stain still wouldn’t come off, then it’s time to use the washing machine.
+If the small stains still don't come off, it's time to use the washing machine.

 Can Squishmallows Go in the Dryer?

 Yes, Squishmallows can go in the dryer.
-Make sure to set the dryer in gentle mode and never dry them in high heat because it can melt the fabric.
+When you wash Squishmallows and do a deep clean, set the dryer to gentle mode and never dry them on high heat, as it can melt the fabric.

-Do not let the Squishmallows sit around wet because it can grow mold and will have a bad odor.
+Do not let the Squishmallows sit around wet, as they can grow mold and develop a bad odor.
+For the drying process, use a gentle cycle or gently squeeze the squishmallows to remove excess water.

 What You Should NEVER Do When Cleaning It

-• Never use a hairdryer, iron, or any heated appliance in drying stuffed animals.
-Just use the low heat in the dryer if you really have to.
+• Never use a hairdryer, iron, or any heated appliance to dry stuffed animals.
+Use the low heat setting in the dryer.

 • Never put the Squishmallow in a microwave.

-• Never wash the Squishmallow without a safety net, pillow case, or cloth.
+• Only wash the Squishmallow with a safety net or cloth.

 • Never wash it with soap.